-- Cognitive Behavioral Therapy (CBT) helps people understand relationships among thoughts, feelings, and behaviors and learn new patterns of thinking as a way to support positive feelings.
+- helps people those diagnosed with schizophrenia understand relationships among thoughts, feelings, and behaviors and learn new patterns of thinking as a way to support positive feelings.

-- Illness Management and Recovery (IMR) helps people set meaningful goals and obtain information and learn skills to support their mental health and recovery.
+- helps those with schizophrenia set meaningful goals and learn skills to support their mental health and recovery.

-- have personal experiences with schizophrenia and recovery, and have completed peer-counselor training.
+- have personal experiences with schizophrenia and recovery, and have completed certified peer specialist training.
 They can help Veterans with schizophrenia navigate the VA mental health system, put Veterans in touch with community and VA resources, or assist Veterans in advocating for their needs.
 As a Veteran who “has been there” regarding mental illness, they can be terrific allies in a person’s recovery journey.